A generous donor has fully funded this project!

 The nunnery was planned and constructed with careful concern for the natural environment and dedication to creating a natural peaceful garden in which the nuns can live and study.
 The nuns work hard to preserve the natural resources and to maintain the streams, which run through the nunnery property delighting residents and visitors alike.

-However, during heavy monsoon rains and other downpours, the drainage system that runs throughout the nunnery, takes a battering and needs to be regularly repaired.
-In 2017, during the monsoon, the stream and drainage channels, which run past the cow barn and behind the medical clinic and guesthouse, became seriously eroded.
-The drainage system needs to be sealed to prevent water seeping out onto the paths and to prevent flooding.
+However, during heavy monsoon rains and other downpours, the drainage system that runs throughout the nunnery, takes a battering.
+Thanks to a generous donor, the nuns were able to undertake vital repairs to the drainage system in 2018, before the onset of another rainy season.
+The drainage system was sealed to prevent water seeping out onto the paths and to prevent flooding.

-Here’s a short video showing monsoon rains at the nunnery and the all-important drainage system that must be repaired before the 2018 rainy season.
+Here’s a short video showing monsoon rains at the nunnery and the all-important drainage system.